Old Somerby: Heritage

 Somerby was a colony of the Danes who ruled Lincolnshire after peace was made with King Alfred in 878.
 The village is listed in the Domesday Book, where the King's tenant-in-chief is given as Walter of Aincourt.

 The village belonged to the historical wapentake of Winnibriggs and Threo.
 The population of the 51 houses in 1870–1872 was given as 234.

 Historic buildings

-The church is Grade II* listed.
+The Church of St Mary Magdalene is Grade II* listed.
 Initially from the 12th–15th centuries, it underwent alterations and additions in the 18th century and in 1876.

 The Old Rectory in School Lane is Grade II listed and dates from about 1700, with alterations and additions in the late 18th, the 19th and the 20th centuries.
 The other Grade II listed buildings in the village are a barn at the Manor House, the Manor House itself, the stable block at Cold Harbour Farm, and the Old Farm House.

 Near the church is the site of a moated manor house.